 How to recover from gaslighting.

-Write things down, keep notes of everything you need to until you can see what the narcissist does to you, then observe their behaviour don’t absorb.
+Write things down, keep notes of everything you need to until you can see what the narcissist does to you, and then observe their behaviour.
+Don’t absorb.
 Don’t look to the narcissist for any reality checks, answers or closure.
 Either online support groups or trusted friends to help support and validate your feelings and what you’ve been through until the fog lifts and you know yourself again.

 3. The nonsense conversation of crazy-making.

-If you’d like a normal, calm, pleasant conversation or discussion, even a debate, or to come to some form of compromise with a narcissist, if you don’t know what they are, your boundaries will be broken, you’ll have no clue as to what actually just happened, although if you question the narcissist, they’ll tell you exactly how to think, as they throw word salad your way and completely mess with your mind.
-They will gaslight, project, blame-shift, Intimidate you, talk over you, shout at you, they’ll do all they can to send you feeling, confused, frustrated, or scared, to distract you from the truth or the real conversation, and make you feel guilty or to blame.
-In their minds, if you don’t agree with them, you are in the wrong.
+If you’d like a normal, calm, pleasant conversation or discussion, even a debate, or to come to some form of compromise with a narcissist, if you don’t know what they are, your boundaries will be broken, and you’ll have no clue as to what actually just happened, although if you question the narcissist, they’ll tell you exactly how to think, as they throw word salad your way and completely mess with your mind.
+They will gaslight, project, blame-shift, Intimidate you, talk over you, shout at you, they’ll do all they can to send you feeling confused, frustrated, or scared, to distract you from the truth or the actual conversation, and make you feel guilty or to blame.
+In their minds, if you disagree with them, you are in the wrong.

 How to disarm.
 No contact is the best method, don’t fight your enemy, they know all your weaknesses, and they will use them against you, walk away.
-If you can not walk away safely, focus on something else and don’t let your ears take in their words, observe, don’t absorb, if it’s about children or anything they don’t agree on.
+If you can not walk away safely, focus on something else and don’t let your ears take in their words, observe, don’t absorb, if it’s about children or anything they disagree on.
 Do not go off-topic.
-In a calm, rational voice, stick to facts, only tell them once.
+In a calm, rational voice, stick to facts.
+Only tell them once.
 If they don’t want to talk about it, that’s their choice.
 You also have the opportunity not to discuss what they are dragging you into, retreat, rethink and only respond if needed.
-Do not break your boundaries, as when they’ve taken one down, they will come after them all.
-Try not to put yourself in a situation where you can not get away from quickly.
+Do not break your boundaries, as when they’ve taken one down.
+They will come after them all.
+Try not to put yourself in a situation that you can not get away from quickly.